+With digital networks, a call remains clear and then drops off guickly at the border of a coverage area.
+The reason for this is that a digital call is either received or it isn't.
 With analog networks, the background noise in a call gets progressively worse when you are in fringe areas or even slightly outside normal coverage areas.
-With digital networks, a call remains clear and then drops off quickly at the border of a coverage area.
-The reason for this is that a digital call is either received or it isn't.